gregistecco/BeAFixICSE2021ArtifactEval/README.md

 * A *Graphical User Interface* as an extension of Alloy Analyzer, allowing the use of the tool in an interactive way.

 ## Getting and Installing BeAFix
-BeAFix can be obtaing by downloading the correponding jar files (Command-Line or GUI Interfaces), or by means of docker which contains also all the replication package scripts.
+BeAFix can be obtaing by downloading the correponding jar files (Command-Line or GUI Interfaces), or by means of docker which also contains all the replication package scripts and study cases.
 Detailed information about the installation can be found in [INSTALL.md](INSTALL.md).

 ## Using BeAFix